dschonholtz/MusicEditorAdapted/README.txt

 java -jar MusicEditor.jar "FILE" "VIEW"
 Where FILE is replaced by one of the text files with music data in the same folder as the jar for example:
 "mary-little-lamb.txt"
-The word VIEW is then replaced by "console", "visual", or "midi"
+The word VIEW is then replaced by "composite", "console", "visual", or "midi"

 An example would be:
 java -jar MusicEditor.jar "mystery-1.txt" "visual"

-If you want to see the console output, and the visual output at the same time or see the visual output with musical accompaniment you can put in a third argument.
-This third argument will be a second view on the same song.
-An example of this would be:
-java -jar MusicEditor.jar "mystery-1.txt" "visual" "midi"
-Where this would display the the mario theme song in both the gui and the song would play through the speakers.
+CONTROLS:
+Home: Skip to beginning
+End: Skip to end of song
+Arrow keys: Scroll the view
+Shift + Left/Right arrow: Move current beat forward and back

+Click on a note to remove it
+Click on a note and drag it to an empty space to move it Type a number then click on an empty space to add a note

 MODEL:
 GenericSong implements SongRep